B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/SchemaAnnotation.rst

    :align: center

+For this algorithm, the annotations are also matched through a BLASTp alignment.
+The final output file will have the annotations given to the best match of all the loci.

-For the options `Match Schemas` and `Consolidate` the process is the merging of the given files based on the Locus columns that are the have the highest amount of matches between files.
+For the options `Match Schemas` and `Consolidate` the process is the merging of the given files based on the locus columns that are the have the highest amount of matches between files.
+For these modes it is not necessary to give an inout schema as an input argument.
+Be aware that the loci names should match in between the annotations files and the loci column to be merged should be one of the first two columns in the files.

 Outputs
 -------